translate

 Wayside is so much more than just a food program.
 We use food as a tool to bring people together in safe and welcoming spaces.
 As the Community Programs Manager, I get to meet new people every day.
 I love hearing peoples' stories and their experiences.
 I am also very fond of our Food Rescue Program, which prevents food from ending up in our landfills.

-MARCUS BOUCHER, Kitchen & Warehouse Assistant
+MARCUS BOUCHER, Warehouse Manager

 Employee since 2021